danas-bluestamp/Dana_BlueStampPortfolio/index.md

 ### Add IR Remote Control
 - Add IR remote support so you can start and stop the robot remotely
+- Add IR remote support so you can adjust the IR sensitivity remotely
+- Add IR remote support so you can adjust the speed remotely

 # Out-of-Kit Modifications
 ### Add Back IR Sensor